Can You Use Wall Paint On Wood?

 Also, given the water in this wall paint, you only need more water to clean up any messes you might accidentally make when painting.

-Can You Use Wall Paint on Wood?
+Can Wall Paint Be Used On Wood?

 Now that you understand a bit more about wall paint, let’s address the main question on your mind.
 That is, can you use wall paint on wood?

-Wall paints can go on most wooden surfaces and is suitable, but in some instances, you might not get as clean and polished a finish.
+Wall paints can go on most wooden surfaces and are suitable, but in some instances, you might not get as clean and polished a finish.
 Normal wall paint will also hide the grain of the wood.

 If you’re thinking of using the oil-based wall paint you have handy to coat your woodworking project, then you’re much better off going to the store and buying a paintbrush instead of using a roller.